softreck/onboarding/README.md

 during your working hours as a Softreck employee or using Softreck equipment other than a Softreck-provided laptop or Softreck-provided mobile phone.

+### Using a trusted process

+Through our unique development model, we start with community-created open source software and build upon each project to harden security, fix bugs, patch vulnerabilities, and add new features.

+An open development model connects Softreck engineers to open source communities.
+As members work together to identify and elevate the best ideas, we support them by contributing to the code and creating products from upstream projects.

 ### Non-Code Works.
 Employees are encouraged to create non-executable copyrighted works, such as books, speeches, articles and publications,